seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part16-Building-PNL-Report.md

 ### Troubleshooting

 **Report page shows a blank Income and Expenses section, even though you have invoices/bills** Almost always means the date range filter is still in a WHERE clause instead of the JOIN's ON clause (step 4).
-Double check your leftJoin for journalEntries has the date conditions (gte/lte) inside its second argument (the `and(...)` block), not in a separate `.where(...)` call.
+Double check your `leftJoin` for `journalEntries` has the date conditions (`gte`/`lte`) inside its second argument (the `and(...)` block), not in a separate `.where(...)` call.

-**Error: "Cannot read properties of undefined (reading 'totalDebitCents')" or similar** This usually means the sql template import is missing or misspelled.
-Confirm you have `import { and, eq, gte, lte, inArray } from "drizzle-orm";` AND a separate `import { sql } from "drizzle-orm";` line (or combined into one import statement) at the top of profit-and-loss.ts.
+**Error: "Cannot read properties of undefined (reading 'totalDebitCents')" or similar** This usually means the `sql` template import is missing or misspelled.
+Confirm you have `import { and, eq, gte, lte, inArray } from "drizzle-orm";` AND a separate `import { sql } from "drizzle-orm";` line (or combined into one import statement) at the top of `profit-and-loss.ts`.

 **Numbers look right but are off by exactly a factor of 100** This means you forgot to divide by 100 somewhere when displaying (dollars vs cents confusion).
-Check that formatCents divides by 100 before calling toLocaleString, and that you're not accidentally double-converting anywhere.
+Check that `formatCents` divides by 100 before calling `toLocaleString`, and that you're not accidentally double-converting anywhere.

-**The date picker form reloads the page but the numbers never change** Confirm your form does NOT have an action or onSubmit handler pointing at a Server Action — it should be a plain form relying on default GET behavior, which naturally updates the URL's query string (?start=...&end=...) and triggers Next.js to re-render the page with new searchParams.
+**The date picker form reloads the page but the numbers never change** Confirm your form does NOT have an `action` or `onSubmit` handler pointing at a Server Action — it should be a plain form relying on default GET behavior, which naturally updates the URL's query string (`?start=...&end=...`) and triggers Next.js to re-render the page with new `searchParams`.

 **TypeScript error: "Property 'start' does not exist on type..."**
-Confirm the page's function signature exactly matches: `searchParams: Promise<{ start?: string; end?: string }>` and that you `await searchParams` before destructuring — both the Promise wrapper and the await are required in this version of Next.js.
+Confirm the page's function signature exactly matches: `searchParams: Promise<{ start?: string; end?: string }>` and that you `await searchParams` before destructuring — both the Promise wrapper and the await are required in Next.js 16.

-**Total Income and Total Expenses show correct numbers, but Net Profit/Loss is wrong** Check the sign: netProfitCents should be totalIncomeCents minus totalExpenseCents (not the reverse), and the JSX ternary checking `report.netProfitCents >= 0 ?
-"Profit" : "Loss"` should use Math.abs() when displaying so a loss doesn't show as a confusing negative currency value.
+**Total Income and Total Expenses show correct numbers, but Net Profit/Loss is wrong** Check the sign: `netProfitCents` should be `totalIncomeCents` minus `totalExpenseCents` (not the reverse), and the JSX ternary checking `report.netProfitCents >= 0 ?
+"Profit" : "Loss"` should use `Math.abs()` when displaying so a loss doesn't show as a confusing negative currency value.

 **Report shows accounts with $0 balance that you don't expect to see, like unused expense categories from Part 9's seed** This is expected and correct behavior after the ON-clause fix — all income/expense accounts an org has ever had (even with zero activity) will show, deliberately, so nothing is silently hidden.
 If you'd rather hide zero-balance rows, that's a reasonable customization: add a `.filter(r => r.balanceCents !== 0)` before rendering, but note real accounting software typically still shows all accounts for auditability.

 ---

+✅ **Part 16 is now complete in full**, including its Troubleshooting Addendum content merged in above.

+### What's next
-Ready to continue with **Part 17: Building the Balance Sheet** — the second core report, a snapshot as of a single date rather than a range?
+Part 17: Building the Balance Sheet — the second core report, but a snapshot AS OF a single date rather than a range, showing Assets, Liabilities, and Equity — and proving the fundamental accounting equation (Assets = Liabilities + Equity) always holds, live, from your own data.